FabriceCastel/raytracer/README.md

 A ray tracer written for CS488, to be extended as a final project due Dec 1st 2014, I'm keeping progress logs below:

-# November 14th 2014 - 1:15pm

-Valgrind is love!
-A little while back I tried sticking my render method in a for loop to generate animation frames and the render rates absolutely tanked past the first frame.
-This was due to memory leaks which I've now tackled with the help of the trusty valgrind --leak-check=yes tool.
-This doesn't strike any objectives off my list, but it sure is reassuring to know I'll be able to generate my animation when it comes down to that.

 # November 15th - 5:10pm